Why it’s good to fail: my day at You Got This!

 Keeping a “Today I learned” journal is beneficial in many ways.
 For example, when reviewing the year’s worth of learning, it’ll create connections between things that weren’t obvious at the time and identify fundamentals that are critical in your experience.
 It also helps keep track of your project work and performance.

 The conference helped me think about how to invest in yourself.
 It gave advice on how to write daily journals and a “brag sheet” for your professional reviews.
 When you look back on past work and your brag sheet, it’s totally normal to see it and think that you can do better now.
 This is a natural thing and shows that you’ve progressed and learnt a lot since the work was originally done.

-Overall, I found You Got This! very useful and felt the topics were quite fitting.
+I found You Got This! very useful.
 It was a great reminder to take yourself back to the basics, as well as developing through social learning, doing things like building up your confidence to be a speaker and making yourself known.